ppy/osu-wiki/news/2023/2023-01-06-osumonthly-6.md

 #### Alakrity - Mighty Morphin Power Rangers mapped by Sytho - Community's favorite

 An iconic song that recalls the childhood of many of us, [Alakrity - Mighty Morphin Power Rangers](https://osu.ppy.sh/beatmapsets/1758657) of the *Power Rangers* series and adapted as a beatmap on osu! by ::Sytho::{ user=4175698 } has definitely been the community's favourite, either as nostalgia throwback or another set to farm for those juicy performance points.
-With amazing guest difficulties made by ::MakiDonalds::{ user=11610772 }, [Kirishima-](https://osu.ppy.sh/users/9234078) and ::rpoj::{ user=17421591 }, this map has a good balance between streams and jumps, making it a pleasant to play, and players appreciated that as shown by its high number of plays, reaching 400k at the end of the month.
+With amazing guest difficulties made by ::MakiDonalds::{ user=11610772 }, ::Kirishima-::{ user=9234078 } and ::rpoj::{ user=17421591 }, this map has a good balance between streams and jumps, making it a pleasant to play, and players appreciated that as shown by its high number of plays, reaching 400k at the end of the month.

 #### kessoku band - Seishun Complex mapped by \_kotachi\_ - Community's favorite